 Join Marco Polo as she sails through waters crossed a thousand years ago by Norse adventurers on their way to the New World.
-Discover the ancient (and modern) history of the Orkney Islands, and the lively, colourful Icelandic capital, Reykjavik.
+Discover the ancient (and modern) history of Iceland, and its lively, colourful capital, Reykjavik.
 Heading further west across the North Atlantic, Marco Polo will skirt the extraordinary, rugged western coast of South Greenland before heading home via the remote islands landscape of Shetland.

 Life on board Marco Polo

 There's far more to Marco Polo than we could possibly fit on this page.
 Click below to find out more about her cabins, restaurants and other excellent facilities.